Working Together for a Stronger

 • Recommendation 10: A transition to fully electronic real-time claims and payments, with the support to monitor and manage funding transitioned to these Navigators, effective removing the role of Plan Management.

 Now is the time for action.
-We need to remind government and key stakeholders of the important role that Plan Managers deliver for both participants and for taxpayers funds.
+We need to remind the government and key stakeholders of the important role that Plan Managers deliver for both participants and for taxpayers funds.